 A Textile Designer's Transformed Heirlooms

 We’ve long admired Elworthy Studio founder Kate Miller - we’ve even featured the fabric studio previously on the Revitaliste blog!
-From unique, organic patterns to rich colorways, each collection released by Elworthy Studio is fresh and inspiring.
-So when Kate came to us with two pieces of her own to revitalize, we were more than excited to collaborate on the revitalization process with the designer and help bring her creative vision to life!
-See the revitalization of her dresser and accent chair below.
+From unique, organic patterns to rich colorways, each upholstery fabric released by Elworthy Studio is fresh and inspiring.
+So when Kate came to us with two pieces of her own to refinish and reupholster, we were more than excited to collaborate on the revitalization process with the designer and help bring her creative vision to life!
+See the restoration of her dresser and accent chair below.

-Tell us the backstory of these pieces.
-Where did you find them, and why did you choose to revitalize?
+Tell us the backstory.
+Where did you find these pieces, and why did you choose to restore your furniture?

 These were my very first antique purchases!
 I was fresh out of college, moving into my first apartment in NYC and I needed furniture.
 I didn’t want big box style, so my mom took me to a local antique store.
 I fell in love with this dresser and chair and got them both for around $200!
 My style has evolved since my early 20’s, and while the french boudoir look was fun back then, I now prefer something more modern.

-What were some of your considerations for how you wanted to revitalize the pieces?
+What were some of your considerations for restoring these vintage pieces?